thinkflo/rebuy-marketplace/README.md

 - **Client-side re-sort** — Server sorts on initial load; votes re-sort locally for instant feedback.
 - **Smart/presentational split** — Pages own state and API calls; components receive inputs and emit events.
 - **Single source of truth** — Route paths and param names live in `app.routes.ts`; display currency and sort helpers in `core/` to keep links and behaviour consistent and easy to change.
+- **No global state management (by design)** — For this MVP, each page owns its own state; there is no shared store.
+Adding shared offer state (and perf optimizations like caching and further lazy loading) is intended as one of the first steps when evolving beyond the MVP.

 ## Project Structure